Millions of Syrian civilians at grave risk if U.S., Russia fail to strike deal on U.N. aid deliveries

 Biden raised the border crossings at his summit last month with Russian President Vladimir Putin, citing the “urgent need to preserve and reopen the humanitarian corridors in Syria so that we can get food — just simple food and basic necessities — to people who are starving to death.”

-While Putin made no commitment, White House national security adviser Jake Sullivan said later, “We believe that there is scope for the U.S. and Russia to work together on a positive outcome so that the resolution gets passed, that crossing gets sustained, and that other measures to alleviate the suffering of the people of Syria are also adopted with the U.S. and Russia working together.”
+While Putin made no commitment, White House national security adviser Jake Sullivan said later: “We believe that there is scope for the U.S. and Russia to work together on a positive outcome so that resolution gets passed, that crossing gets sustained, and that other measures to alleviate the suffering of the people of Syria are also adopted with the U.S. and Russia working together.”

 At the Bab al-Hawa crossing Tuesday, Syrians preparing to return home from Turkey described the overwhelming reliance of relatives on humanitarian aid.
-“There is no work” in Syria’s northern Idlib province, a 31-year-old man said, sheltering from the sun under a tree along a road divider as a convoy of U.N. vehicles sped by.
+“There is no work” in Syria’s northern Idlib province, said a 31-year-old man, sheltering from the sun under a tree along a road divider as a convoy of U.N. vehicles sped by.

 His relatives in Idlib, displaced by a large-scale Syrian government offensive, received “everything” from aid agencies, he said, including cash, food, detergent and clothes.
 “The aid from the U.N., from Turkey, is the reason people there are alive,” said the man, who spoke on the condition of anonymity to avoid attracting attention from authorities on either side of the border.